epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 0. access the multi-drop address, range 48..122 (ASCII '0'..'z').
 1. not used.
-2. read the multi-drop bootload address sent when DTR/RTS toggles.
+2. access the multi-drop bootload address that will be sent when DTR/RTS toggles.
-3. write the multi-drop bootload address that will be sent when DTR/RTS toggles
+3. not used.
 4. read shutdown switch (the ICP1 pin has a weak pull-up and a momentary switch).
 5. set shutdown switch (pull down ICP1 for SHUTDOWN_TIME to cause the host to halt).
 6. read status bits.